ThomasADuffy/Crypto-Capstone-1/README.md

 [BTC_scatter_plot]:https://github.com/ThomasADuffy/Crypto-Capstone-1/blob/master/graphs/newBTC_scatter_plot.png

-In order to see if I could see more of a correlation, I ploted the count vs the price on a same graph which gave me these results.
+In order to see if I could get a better view of the correlation, I ploted the count vs the price on a same graph which gave me these results.

 ![ETH line bar][ETH_line_bar]